-For PUSCH transmissions on an uplink carrier or on a second uplink carrier of a serving cell, a UE can be provided with
+For PUSCH transmission on a serving cell, a UE can be provided with

 - a TPC-PUSCH-RNTI for a DCI format 2_2 by higher layer parameter tpc-PUSCH-RNTI

-- A field in DCI format 2_2 is a TPC command of 2 bits mapping to values as described in Subclause 7.1.1
+- a field in DCI format 2_2 is a TPC command of 2 bits mapping to values as described in Subclause 7.1.1

-- an index for a location in DCI format 2_2 of a first bit for a TPC command field for the uplink carrier of the serving cell by higher layer parameter tpc-Index
+- an index for a location in DCI format 2_2 of a first bit for a TPC command field for an uplink carrier of the serving cell by higher layer parameter tpc-Index

-- an index for a location in DCI format 2_2 of a first bit for a TPC command field for the second uplink carrier of the serving cell by higher layer parameter tpc-IndexSUL
+- an index for a location in DCI format 2_2 of a first bit for a TPC command field for a supplementary uplink carrier of the serving cell by higher layer parameter tpc-IndexSUL

 - an index of the serving cell by higher layer parameter targetCell.
 If higher layer parameter targetCell is not provided, the serving cell is the cell of the PDCCH reception for DCI format 2_2

-- a mapping for the PUSCH power control adjustment state , by a corresponding {0, 1} value of a closed loop index field that is appended to the TPC command field for the uplink carrier or for the second uplink carrier of the serving cell in DCI format 2_2 if the UE indicates a capability to support two PUSCH power control adjustment states, by higher layer parameter twoDifferentTPC-Loop-PUSCH, and if the UE is configured for two PUSCH power control adjustment states by higher layer parameter twoPUSCH-PC-AdjustmentStates.
+- a mapping for the PUSCH power control adjustment state , by a corresponding {0, 1} value of a closed loop index field that is appended to the TPC command field for the uplink carrier or for the supplementary uplink carrier of the serving cell in DCI format 2_2 if the UE indicates a capability to support two PUSCH power control adjustment states, by higher layer parameter twoDifferentTPC-Loop-PUSCH, and if the UE is configured for two PUSCH power control adjustment states by higher layer parameter twoPUSCH-PC-AdjustmentStates

 The UE is also provided for the serving cell of the PDCCH reception for DCI format 2_2 with a configuration for a search space set and a corresponding control resource set for monitoring PDCCH candidates for DCI format 2_2 with CRC scrambled by a TPC-PUSCH-RNTI as described in Subclause 10.1.